 Members of the TSUS Board of Regents and members of the TSUS administration staff are eligible to use the university’s information resources for the length of their TSUS affiliation.

-ITAC assigns domain accounts to these individuals upon request from the assistant to the chancellor or designee.
-In submitting the request, the assistant to the chancellor affirms the identities of the persons named in the request.
+ITAC assigns domain accounts to these individuals upon request from the assistant to the chancellor, or designee.
+In submitting the request, the assistant to the chancellor, or designee, affirms the identities of the persons named in the request.

-Unless directed otherwise by the vice president for Information Technology, TSUS Board of Regents domain accounts will expire at the end of a board member’s current term.
+Unless directed otherwise by the VPIT, TSUS Board of Regents domain accounts will expire at the end of a board member’s current term.
 TSUS administration staff domain accounts will expire annually.
 The assistant to the chancellor shall notify ITAC whenever a TSUS account owner ceases to need access to information resources, such as when a TSUS staff member separates from employment.

 Texas State may assign guest domain accounts to individuals not otherwise affiliated with the university if the accounts are required to support functions directly associated with the university mission.
 A current faculty or staff account owner must sponsor each guest user.